MrOlm/inStrain/docs/user_manual.rst

       -h, --help            show this help message and exit --version             show program's version number and exit

+    GENOME WIDE OPTIONS:
+      -s [STB [STB ...]], --stb [STB [STB ...]]
+                            Scaffold to bin.
+This can be a file with each line listing a scaffold and a bin name, tab-seperated.
+This can also be a space-seperated list of .fasta files, with one genome per .fasta file.
+If nothing is provided, all scaffolds will be treated as belonging to the same genome (default: [])

     VARIANT CALLING OPTIONS:
       -c MIN_COV, --min_cov MIN_COV
                             Minimum coverage to call an variant (default: 5)